-A program for reasonable reductions in irrigation is built into the Operations Plan for the 2022-23 RY.
-This program will limit water for irrigation to 4 AF per acre, but will not affect irrigation supply for water uses with lower allotments than 4 AF per acre and no reductions in enhancement and mitigation projects are planned.
-LADWP will request approval of the program for irrigation reductions at a Standing Committee meeting prior to the Operations Plan being finalized.
+A program for reasonable reductions in irrigation is built into the Operations Plan.
+This program will limit water for irrigation to 4 AF per acre, but will not affect irrigation supply for water uses with allotments lower than 4 AF per acre and no reductions in E/M projects are included in the program.
+The program for reasonable reductions in irrigation was approved by the Standing Committee in the meeting held on May 12, 2022.
 See Appendix B for further discussion factors to be considered when implementing a program for reasonable reductions in irrigation under the Agreement and Greenbook.